Spaghetti House siege: Background

 The ringleader of the attempted robbery of a branch of the Spaghetti House restaurant was Franklin Davies, a 28-year-old Nigerian student who had previously served time in prison for armed robbery; he was accompanied by two men, Wesley Dick (later known as Shujaa Moshesh), a 24-year-old West Indian, and Anthony "Bonsu" Munroe, a 22-year-old Guyanese.
 All three had been involved in black liberation organisations.
 Davies had tried to enlist in the guerrilla armies of Zimbabwe African National Union and FRELIMO in Africa; Munroe had links to the Black Power movement; Dick was an attendee at meetings of the Black Panthers, the Black Liberation Front (BLF), the Fasimba, (Note: The Fasimba was a youth organisation involved in the black liberation movement.
 It was merged into the BLF in 1972.) and the Black Unity and Freedom Party; he regularly visited the offices of the Institute of Race Relations to volunteer and access their library.
 Sivanandan and the historian Rob Waters identify that the three men were attempting to obtain money to "finance black supplementary schools and support African liberation struggles".

-In the mid-1970s the branch managers of the London-based Spaghetti House restaurant chain met every Saturday night at the company's Knightsbridge location, after closing their branches at the end of the evening's business.
+In the mid-1970s the branch managers of the London-based Spaghetti House restaurant chain met every Saturday night at the company's location at 77 Knightsbridge, after closing their branches at the end of the evening's business.
 The managers deposited their week's takings at the Knightsbridge restaurant, before it was deposited in a night safe at a nearby bank.